wavefrontHQ/docs/pages/doc/logging_log_browser.md

 </tr>
 </table>

-## Search and Filter Logs

-It's cumbersome to examine all of your logs, but you can customize what the Logs Browser shows.
-Follow these steps to search and filter logs:

-### Set the Time Window
+## Set the Time Window
 You can narrow down the logs list to show only logs from a particular time window.

 ![An annotated screenshot of the Logs Browser.](images/logs_time.png)

-* From the **Timezone** drop-down, you can select your preferred time zone.
-The Timestamp values of the logs convert to the time zone that you selected.
+* From the **Timezone** drop-down menu, you can select your preferred time zone, so the timestamp values of the logs convert to the time zone that you selected.
 * From the **Time window picker**, you can select either a preset time or custom start and end dates and times.
-* You can hover over the area above the right side of the logs histogram and adjust the time window.
-For example, click the minus(**-**) icon to zoom out, or click **30m** to show the logs from the last 30 minutes.
+* After you get the first search results, you can examine the logs histogram chart and further adjust the time window.
+See [Drill Down from the Logs Histogram Chart](#drill-down-from-the-logs-histogram-chart).

-### Add Search Filters
+Each time you change the time window, the predefined **Source** and **All Tags** filters update to show only the tag values that exist within the selected time window.

+If auto-search is off, after you change the time window, you must click **Search** to update the logs table and the logs histogram to show only the logs with timestamp values within the selected time window.

+## Build Your Search Query
-You can narrow down the logs list to show only logs that match certain filter expressions.
-The supported filter expressions are:
+To narrow down the logs list and show only the logs that match certain criteria, you can build and run a search query in the search bar.
+The search query consists of one or more filter expressions.

+{% include note.html content="The logical operator between the different filter types in the search query is `AND`.
+The logical operators between the filters of the same type is described in the following table."%}

+### Filter Types and Logical Operators

 <table style="width: 100%;">
   <tr>
     <th width="35%">